elastisys/compliantkubernetes/docs/user-guide/kubernetes-api.md

 [](<!-- Please show step-by-step how to use kubectl, including auth flow via Dex and Terminal screenshots. -->)

-This focuses on using the User access kubeconfig.
+This section focuses on using the kubeconfig.
-To use the operator kubeconfig files, see the [Operator Manual](../operator-manual/index.md).

 ### Using the kubeconfig file